-A separate algorithm is provided for FOLLOW-UP treatment, where the management is based on two key treatable traits: persistence of dyspnea and occurrence of exacerbations (see Figure).
-These follow-up recommendations are designed to facilitate management of patients taking maintenance treatment(s), whether early after initial treatment or after years of follow-up.
-These recommendations incorporate the evidence from clinical trials and the use of peripheral blood eosinophil counts as a biomarker to guide the use of ICS therapy for exacerbation prevention (see more detailed information regarding blood eosinophil counts as a predictor of ICS effects later in this section).
+A separate algorithm is provided for FOLLOW-UP treatment, where the management is based on two key treatable traits: persistence of dyspnea and occurrence of exacerbations (Figure 3.9).(75,110-112) These follow-up recommendations are designed to facilitate management of patients taking maintenance treatment(s), whether early after initial treatment or after years of follow-up.
+These recommendations incorporate the evidence from clinical trials and the use of peripheral blood eosinophil counts as a biomarker to guide the use of ICS therapy for exacerbation prevention (see more detailed information regarding blood eosinophil counts as a predictor of ICS effects later in Chapter 3).

-The Figure presents suggested escalation and de-escalation strategies based on available efficacy and safety data.
+Figure 3.9 presents suggested escalation and de-escalation strategies based on available efficacy and safety data.
 The response to treatment escalation should always be reviewed.
 Patients, in whom treatment modification is considered, in particular de-escalation, should be under close medical supervision.
 We are fully aware that treatment escalation has not been systematically tested; trials of de-escalation are also limited and only include ICS.

-The follow-up pharmacological treatment algorithm (see Figure) can be applied to any patient who is already taking maintenance treatment(s) irrespective of the GOLD group allocated at treatment initiation.
-The need to target primarily dyspnea/activity limitation or to prevent further exacerbations should be evaluated in each patient.
-If a change in treatment is considered necessary, then select the corresponding algorithm for dyspnea (Figure left column) or exacerbations (Figure right column); the exacerbation algorithm should also be used for patients who require a change in treatment for both dyspnea and exacerbations.
-Identify which box corresponds to the patient's current
+The follow-up pharmacological treatment algorithm (Figure 3.9) can be applied to any patient who is already taking maintenance treatment(s) irrespective of the GOLD group allocated at treatment initiation.
+If response to initial treatment is appropriate, maintain it.
+If not:

+- Check adherence, inhaler technique and possible interfering comorbidities. - The need to target primarily dyspnea/activity limitation or to prevent further exacerbations should be evaluated in each patient.
+Consider the predominant treatable trait to target (dyspnea or exacerbations). - Use the exacerbation pathway if both exacerbations and dyspnea need to be targeted. - If a change in treatment is considered necessary, then select the corresponding algorithm for dyspnea (Figure

+3.9 left column) or exacerbations (Figure 3.9 right column)

+Identify which box corresponds to the patient's current treatment and follow the suggested algorithm.